 - 6.1.
-This application has been publicised by way of a site notice displayed near the site and by advertisement in the local newspaper.
-The final date for comments was 07 May 2021, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
+This application has been publicised by way of a site notice displayed near the site and by letter to nearby residential properties.
+The final date for comments was 29 April 2021, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
 No comments have been raised by third parties.